AndyP01/ads-over-mqtt/README.md

 listener 1883
 ```

+> [!NOTE]
+> Any changes to this file must be activated with a restart of the mosquitto service for the change to come into effect.

 ### Further Configuration - TwinCAT

 The setup described above allows for an unsecure connection between MQTT clients and the broker.